stateofca/opencred/README.md

 * You must configure a signing key with the `id_token` purpose in the config to use this method of integration.
 The public key will be published in the `/.well-known/jwks.json` endpoint.
-* You must configure `claims` of your relyingParty to specify which claims you want to extract from the credential and include in the `id_token` result.
+* You must configure `claims` of your workflow to specify which claims you want to extract from the credential and include in the `id_token` result.
 * `ES256` is the only supported signing algorithm for id_tokens to date.
 * `PKCE` not yet supported.